-Instead of lifting whole head to breathe, roll body on one side so the chest faces the side of the pool as the arm pushes down and leaves the water.
-Keep ear in the water while taking a breath and the corner of the mouth at the surface.
+Instead of lifting the whole head to breathe, roll the body on one side so the chest faces the side of the pool as the arm pushes down and leaves the water.
+Keep your ear in the water while taking a breath and the corner of the mouth at the surface.

 Swim freestyle, using the rate of perceived exertion (RPE, or how hard the workout feels on a scale of 1 to 10) where indicated.
 Distances are based on a 25-yard pool (one length); to do these routines, you should feel comfortable swimming at least 100 yards without stopping.

 |Flutter kick on side (RPE 3).
 Lie on one side with lower arm extended, ear resting on arm, upper arm along body; hold on to a board with top hand if necessary.
 Kick from hips (not knees), looking up and keeping knees and side or back of head in water.|